cypherium/rosetta-cypherium/README.md

 curl -sSfL https://raw.githubusercontent.com/cypherium/rosetta-cypherium/master/install.sh | sh -s
 ```

-_Do not try to install rosetta-ethereum using GitHub Packages!_
+_Do not try to install rosetta-cypherium using GitHub Packages!_

 #### From Source